tnichols217/notes/APArt/Piece Descriptions.md

 2. Initial subserf workflow, curves workflow for strings, multires sculpting for bark texture

 ## Processes
-1. Researched characteristics of electric guitars by surveying people on how much distortion before uncognizability
+1. Researched characteristics of electric guitars by surveying others on how much distortion before uncognizability

 Height: